 Electrical network - There is a voltage of 220 V in the mains and no adapters are required.
 In addition, the outlets here have only a child lock, which can be unlocked with a pencil.

 Alcoholic beverages - in addition to tourist resorts and objects, alcoholic beverages can be purchased in the so-called wine-shops, which are open from 9.00 to 20.30.
 The level of local pubs or restaurants is very low.
-Sri Lankan beer Lion Lager is very tasty for Czech connoisseurs as well.
+Sri Lankan beer Lion Lager is very tasty.

 Weather in Sri Lanka - Despite the widely used information that Sri Lanka has a monsoon season and drought, these differences are virtually insignificant.
 You can go to Sri Lanka at any time of year.
 The weather is essentially constant.
 Every month it rains occasionally during the year.
 Rains usually do not last longer than half an hour and mainly the temperature does not change.
 In the Highlands in the central part of Sri Lanka it rains virtually every day.
 As a result, everything is constantly fresh green.
 All year round